dokun1/website/src/content/blog/getting-started-with-server-side-swift.md

   Get an introduction to Swift on the Server.
 ---

-> This is a post I wrote for the [Kodeco (formerly raywenderlich.com)](https://www.raywenderlich.com/180721/kitura-tutorial-getting-started-with-server-side-swift) back in the day.
+> This is a tutorial I wrote for [Kodeco (formerly raywenderlich.com)](https://www.raywenderlich.com/180721/kitura-tutorial-getting-started-with-server-side-swift).

-## Table of Contents

 Are you a busy Swift developer, with no time to learn Node.js, but still feeling drawn to server-side development?
 This Kitura tutorial will teach you how to create RESTful APIs written entirely in Swift.